Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition

 \subsubsection{Mixture of Bernoullis}

-The Bernoulli mixture model is a natural way of encoding true or false responses, and other binary quantities.
+The Bernoulli mixture model is a natural way of encoding true or false responses and other binary quantities.
 It is studied in theoretical computer science under the name mixture of subcubes \cite{chen2019beyond}.
 A Bernoulli in $\mathbb{R}^n$ with independent entries has probability mass function:

 where $\v \mu \in [0,1]^n$.
-We use a mixture of $r$ such distributions with distinct parameters.
-This tests the performance of \ALS on a discrete and degenerate distribution.
-We use the same values for $(n, r)$ as in \cref{sec:mix_gauss}.
-The different mean vectors $\v \mu$ are sampled i.i.d. uniformly from the cube $[0, 1]^n$.
+The true mean vectors $\v \mu$ are sampled i.i.d. uniformly from the cube $[0, 1]^n$.
 EM10 with the \pom implementation is used for comparison.

 The results are shown in \cref{tab:subcubeALS}.
-Here there is no significant trend in the timings.
-We see that EM10 works well in low-dimensional problems.
-However, as the dimension increases, it is less likely to converge to the true solutions, whereas the \ALS algorithm shows consistently good accuracy.
+Here the timing between \ALS and EM10 is comparable.
+We see that the \ALS algorithm shows consistently good accuracy om high dimensions, whereas EM10 is less likely to converge to the true solutions.